Leku2020/OwlArchRepo/README.md

    ```

 ## Distribution
 This repository is intended for use with the OwlArch distribution.
-The source code of the machine can be found [here](https://github.com/Leku2020/OwlArch) and machine documentation can be found [here](https://leku2020.github.io/OwlArch).
+The source code of the machine can be found [here](https://github.com/Leku2020/OwlArch) and the machine documentation can be found [here](https://leku2020.github.io/OwlArch).